AndrewJBateman/next-tailwind-supabase/README.md

 * [React v17](https://reactjs.org/) Javascript library
 * [Supabase public Beta](https://supabase.io/) Postgres database
 * [supabase-js v1](https://www.npmjs.com/package/@supabase/supabase-js) isomorphic Javascript client for Supabase
+* [TailwindCSS v3](https://www.npmjs.com/package/tailwindcss) CSS framework that helps create very light build packages
+* [@tailwindcss/aspect-ratio](https://www.npmjs.com/package/@tailwindcss/aspect-ratio) used to give elements different fixed aspect ratios depending on screen width

 ## :floppy_disk: Setup

 * `npm i` to install dependencies then...
-* Create free account with Supabase and create table from SQL menu/User Management Starter as per [tutorial](https://www.youtube.com/watch?v=x38PWNZhSEM)
+* Create free account with Supabase and create table
-* Add data to table - I found image URLs from [Pinterest](https://www.pinterest.com.mx/) - exported as a CSV file - see `images_allRows.csv`.
-It is easy to import this into a new Supabase table mand set id as the PRIMARY_ID
+* Add data to table - I found image URLs from [Pinterest](https://www.pinterest.com.mx/).
+Data was exported from Supabase as a CSV file - see `images_allRows.csv`.
+It is easy to import this into a new Supabase table and set id as the Primary Key
 * Create `.env.local` then add your Supabase API Authentication credentials as shown in `.env.example.local`
-* `ng serve` for a dev server.
-Navigate to `http://localhost:4200/` - app will automatically reload if you change any of the source files
+* `npm run dev` for a dev server.
+Navigate to `http://localhost:3000/` - app will automatically reload if you change any of the source files
-* `ng run build` for a build folder
+* `npm run build` for a build folder - not necessary as Vercel creates build files during Deployment

 ## :flashlight: Testing